 Artist lofts in Los Angeles, California, were once the dwellings of struggling artists who had taken residence in old industrial buildings as they couldn’t afford rent in conventional apartments.
 In downtown Los Angeles, the Arts District has historically housed struggling artists.
 This area was once covered in vineyards before the industrial boom at the turn of the 20th century, when many industrial buildings were built.
 During the 1970s, artists began to use the unused industrial buildings for housing after being priced out of more established neighborhoods such as Hollywood or Venice.

-Today, loft spaces in downtown Los Angeles are highly sought after and developers have been scrambling to create unique apartments within any available industrial and historical buildings.
+Today, loft spaces in downtown Los Angeles are much sought after, and developers have been scrambling to create unique apartments within any industrial and historical buildings.
 Lawrence Scarpa, famous architect who is best known for converting unused industrial spaces into contemporary loft apartments using unusual materials, is a modern example of this growing trend.

 Other famous loft buildings include the Brewery Art Colony.
 Covering 16 acres and 21 former warehouses, the Brewery Art Colony is the largest live-and-work artist’s colony anywhere in the world.
 The warehouses are split into living lofts, work studios, galleries, and restaurants.